Interview with the Vampire (film): Development

 The rights to Anne Rice's novel were initially purchased by Paramount Pictures in April 1976, shortly before the book was published.
 The script lingered in development hell for years, with the rights being sold to Lorimar before ending up with Warner Bros.
+Pictures.
 Director Neil Jordan was approached by Warner Bros. to direct after the huge success of his movie The Crying Game (1992).
 Jordan was intrigued by the script, calling it "really interesting and slightly theatrical", but was especially interested after reading Rice's novel.
 He agreed to direct on the condition that he be allowed to write his own script, though he did not gain a writing credit.
 The themes of Catholic guilt which pervade the novel attracted Jordan, who called the story "the most wonderful parable about wallowing in guilt that I'd ever come across.
 But these things are unconscious, I don't have an agenda."

 With David Geffen producing, the movie was given a $70 million budget, unprecedented for a film in the vampire genre.
 Jordan stated that:

 It's not very often you can make a complicated, dark, dangerous movie and get a big budget for it.
 Vampire movies were traditionally made at the lower end of the scale, on a shoestring, on rudimentary sets.
 David Geffen is very powerful and he poured money into Interview.
 I wanted to make it on an epic scale of something like Gone with the Wind.

 Jordan also cited Francis Ford Coppola's Dracula as an influence:

-Up to that point, Francis Ford Coppola with Bram Stoker’s Dracula, he introduced opulence and theatricality.
+Up to that point, Francis Ford Coppola with Bram Stoker's Dracula, he introduced opulence and theatricality.
 Normally, before that one, I always thought of vampire movies as cheap, cobbled together, brilliant use of minimal resources.
-Francis made it this epic, didn’t he?
+Francis made it this epic, didn't he?
 So when I was given the opportunity to make Interview with the Vampire, I thought, "Oh, it would be really great to expand on that epic sense of darkness and to give these characters huge, kind of romantic destinies and longings and feelings."